-- The amount of internal reflection depends upon the angle of incidence as light approaches the boundary.
-Here are the different outcomes that result from different angles of incidence:
+- Here are the different outcomes that result from different angles of incidence:

-- At 0 degrees angle of incidence, there is no internal reflection; the light passes straight through the boundary without deviation.
+- At a 00 degree angle of incidence, there is no internal reflection; the light passes straight through the boundary without deviation.

-- As the angle of incidence increases, more and more light is internally reflected at the boundary.
+- As the angle of incidence increases, more and more light is internally reflected and less and less light is refracted at the boundary.
 This means that less is refracted and so progressively less crosses the boundary into the medium with the lower refractive index.

 - At the critical angle, the light grazes the boundary, and all of it is internally reflected, resulting in no refraction into the second medium.